Aylamccarthy/home-library/README.md

 ## Bugs
-print data base using prettytable.
+To print data base using prettytable.
 I found this bug so challenging but eventually managed to solve it after days of research.
 The book IDs in the database would not generate automatically as expected.

+Validation on edit_book function is not working as expected